-LEARNING FROM DEATHS - DUAL DIAGNOSIS LEARNING IMPLEMENTATION the Trust's Dual Diagnosis Clinical Leads and comprises EPUT mental health representatives and all multi-agency partners in the Essex Drug and Alcohol
+LEARNING FROM DEATHS - DUAL DIAGNOSIS LEARNING IMPLEMENTATION GROUP:

+Three meetings of the newly formed LFD Dual Diagnosis Learning Implementation Sub-Group have been held since the Q2 report to the Board of Directors.
+This is chaired by the Trust's Dual Diagnosis Clinical Leads and comprises EPUT mental health representatives and all multi-agency partners in the Essex Drug and Alcohol Partnership (EDAP).
+Key learning opportunities to be taken forward include: